Hi, I’m Georgia.

 TEACH

 I am an adjunct professor in environmental studies.
-I can teach courses in urban forestry and parks, methods of observing nature, woody plant identification, and urban wildlife.
+I can teach courses in the environmental and social history of parks and urban forests, methods of observing nature and wildlife, and woody plant identification.

 SPEAK